xyngular/py-xinject/README.md

 #### Example Use Cases

-- Network connection and/or a remote resource/client.
+- Network connection and/or a remote dependency/client.
-  - You can wrap these objects in a `resource`, the resource provides the object.
+  - You can wrap these objects in a `dependency`, the dependency provides the object.
   - Objects to wrap are 'client' like things, and allow you to communicate with some external system.
   - Very common for these objects to represent an already-open network connection, So there are performance considerations to try and keep connection open and to reuse it.
-  - See `xyn_aws` for a special Dependency subclass that wraps boto clients/resources, allows you to lazily get a shared aws client/resource.
+  - See `xyn_aws` for a special Dependency subclass that wraps boto clients/resources, allows you to lazily get a shared aws client/dependency.
     - It also uses a more advance feature, CurrentDependencyProxy, to represent boto resources/clients that are importable into other modules and directly usable.
 - Common configuration or setting values